-Bobby Moulder is a Ph.D. recipient in quantitative psychology in the Department of Psychology at the University of Virginia.
-He is a member of The International Max Planck Research School on the Life Course (LIFE), guest researcher of human dynamics and healthy aging at the University of Zurich, and consultant for the World Health Organization’s healthy aging initiative.
+Bobby is a member of The International Max Planck Research School on the Life Course (LIFE), guest researcher of human dynamics and healthy aging at the University of Zurich, and consultant for the World Health Organization’s healthy aging initiative.
 Bobby received his B.S. in psychology with minors in both mathematical science and statistics from the University of North Florida.
 His current research involves the intersection of multivariate statistics, nonlinear dynamics, chaos theory, and human behavior.
-Along with fellow students, Bobby revived the Jefferson Journal of Science and Culture, acting as co-cheif editor of the 2019 edition.
+Bobby served as co-editor of the Jefferson Journal of Science and Culture in 2019.

 Latent Multivariate Maximal Lyapunov Exponents